MattWilliamsDev/resume/README.md

 * Anything else you can throw at me

 # Experience Summary
-* 13+ years working with Adobe Photoshop and the rest of the Adobe Creative Suite for graphic design and web design purposes.
-This includes everything from logo design to basic graphic creation to complete template design, slicing, and implementation into various CMS platforms.
 * 18+years working with HTML and CSS
 * 10+ years working with PHP/MySQL, and [L|W]AMP servers
 * 12+ years working with JS professionally